Examples

 Organization: Bento

-By mapping how work actually happened and shaping an initial Airtable system around that reality, the team compressed cycle time from weeks to hours.
-The improvement came less from automation than from shared clarity.
+By mapping how work actually happened and shaping a system around that reality, the team reduced cycle time from weeks to hours.
+The improvement came from shared clarity more than automation.

 Turning fragile systems into durable platforms